 Lentorium: The Lent Emporium

 Looking for that perfect Lent gift?
 Here you can find Lent Madness goodies.
-Sure, the selection is small (but high quality!) now, but it will grow over the next few days.
-We’re still on the fence about whether to offer Lent Madness dog collars, emery boards, car magnets, and foam fingers.
-Keep your eyes peeled and your wallets open and know that whatever money is raised will go to defray the costs of keeping Lent Madness up and running.
+Sure, the selection is small (but high quality!), though keep your eyes peeled as we’re still on the fence about whether to offer Lent Madness dog collars, emery boards, car magnets, and foam fingers.
+Keep your wallets open and know that whatever money is raised will go to defray the costs of keeping Lent Madness up and running.

 Commemorate this great moment in church history by purchasing your very own Charles Wesley mug.
 It features Charles with the words “2014 Golden Halo Winner” and “Lent Madness.”
 This is the perfect gift for every Episcopalian and every Methodist.
 Or really anyone who likes good hymns.
 The Charles Wesley Golden Halo Winner Lent Madness 2014 mug is white ceramic, ready to hold 11 ounces of your favorite beverage.
-Pre-order yours now for just $11.
 Buy five or more for just $9 each.
-They’ll ship soon!
 Buy now!

 Maybe you want to get a more general Lent Madness mug.
 How about a purple ceramic mug that says “Who will win the Golden Halo?” on one side with the Lent Madness logo on the other?
 Eleven ounces of tea or coffee will be more delicious, thanks to the wondrous powers of purple.
 This makes a great gift for anyone who loves warm beverages, the color purple, or mostly cylindrical objects.
 Pre-order for just $11.
 Buy five or more for just $9 each.
 They’ll ship soon!
 Buy now!